ICTeam28/ProgramAnalysis/summaries/dfa/code_hoisting.md

 Author: Ilija Radosavovic
 Summary: Code Hoisting

-*Code Hoisting* reduces he size of the program by moving duplicated expression computations to the same place, where they can be combined into a single instruction. [@Mycroft]
+*Code Hoisting* reduces the size of the program by moving duplicated expression computations to the same place, where they can be combined into a single instruction. [@Mycroft]

 *Code Hoisting* relies on [Very Busy Expressions Analysis](very-busy-expressions.html) which, for a program point, determines